Welcome to the

 February 25, 2017 – Regina, SK

 The Saskatchewan Music Festival Association’s Concerto Competition is held in conjunction with the Regina and Saskatoon Symphony Orchestras, and sponsored by William Shurniak.
 Originally an annual event, the competition is now held every two years, alternating between Saskatoon and Regina.
-This year’s competition will be held February 25, in Regina.
-If the number of entries exceeds expectation, competition will begin Friday, February 24.
+This year’s competition will be held February 25, in Regina at the Riddell Theatre (U of R) starting at 9:00 a.m.
+Admission is $10/day.

 The first place winner receives a $2,000 scholarship and has the opportunity to appear as a guest artist with the Regina Symphony Orchestra and the Saskatoon Symphony Orchestra.
 Second-place and third-place scholarships of $750 and $500 may also be awarded.